-This guide is intended to provide you an overview of the permitting process for installing solar panels on the exterior of your house or duplex, for systems rated less than 10kW.
-Systems rated 10kW and above must be logged in for plan review and permitting.
+This guide is intended to provide you an overview of the permitting process for installing solar panels, battery storage systems, or other elements related to a solar panel system.
+Systems rated less than 10kW can be reviewed at the permit counter, but all systems rated 10kW and above, and all commercial solar systems, must be logged in for plan review.

 Before you start your project, you need to know what regulations apply to your property and what factors may impact your project.
 You'll need to consider:

 Any project that involves changes to the exterior of landmark structures or properties in historic landmark districts must be reviewed by Landmark Preservation staff before you begin.
 The appropriate zoning, building, curb cut, or revocable permits needed for the project will be issued only after design review has been completed and the project has been approved.
 To determine your property’s landmark status, use the DevelopDENVER tool to the right.
 Then, visit the Design Review web page for more information.